GoGirl! Grant Recipients

 Homeless at the age of 18, Guendi has had to overcome many roadblocks before gaining the confidence she could do well in school.
 With the encouragement from her mother-in-law, she returned to school and realized she was smart and now maintains a GPA of 3.7.
 She is in her second year of nursing school.
 Guendi is married with three children and both she and her husband are attending college while working part time to make ends meet.
 A grant from the Girlfriend Factor will enable her to complete her educational goal of becoming a nurse.
 Her career goal is to work in a fast paced environment where she can help people in need of medical assistance.

 Dealing with the legal system to overcome personal issues has fueled Bonnie’s passion for the law and inspired her to return to school to become a lawyer.
-She is a full time student at Santa Barbara Business College working toward an Associate Degree in Paralegal Studies.
+She is a full time student at COD working toward an Associate Degree in Administration of Justice.
+Ultimately working towards her law degree.
 Once she completes her studies she hopes to work for a law firm and continue her studies to become a lawyer.
 Her ultimate goal is to be an advocate for children and to eventually change laws with regard to child abuse.
 Bonnie is a single mother of an adopted daughter.
 In their free time they volunteer at a rescue mission for the homeless.

 Alma came to the United States from Mexico when she was six years old.
 At the age of 22, she applied to become a Citizen of the United States.
 Working as a veterinarian assistant, she was saving money to go back to school, but upon giving birth to her son, she has found the role of mother, caregiver and provider to be more taxing than she ever imagined.
 However, her supportive family is helping with caring for her son while she attends California Nurses Educational Institute to obtain her LVN license.
 Her long term goal is to become a registered nurse to work with children with cancer.